-Big Lottery Fund Policy Manager Rob Roffe on the shocking extent of poverty in Wales and how BIG is addressing disadvantage.
+National Lottery Community Fund Head of Knowledge and Learning Rob Roffe on the shocking extent of poverty in Wales and how we are addressing disadvantage.

 When I first started looking into the extent and causes of poverty in Wales, I could barely believe the statistics: